 - reviewing the national programme of delivering Alcohol Brief Interventions (ABIs) including efforts to assess their quality.

 ABIs are short, evidence-based, structured, and non-confrontational conversations about alcohol consumption.
-Guidance for the delivery of ABIs is set out in ‘The Local Delivery Plan Standard: Alcohol Brief Interventions National Guidance 2018-19 (external website).
+Guidance for the delivery of ABIs is set out in ‘The Local Delivery Plan Standard: Alcohol Brief Interventions National Guidance 2018-19 (external site).

 We know that ABIs can have benefits for individuals, but we don’t know the scale of their impacts on population health and health inequalities.
 So ABIs are one of the interventions we included in our ‘Informing Interventions to reduce health Inequalities’ (Triple I) project.